GAMS-dev/transfer-r/gamstransfer/README.md

 install.packages(c("R6", "collections", "Rcpp", "R.utils"))
 ```

-## Install the development version
+## Install the development version from GitHub

 Installation from the development version is similar to installation
 from the source.
 To install the development version, users need to point